Anna-Peng/thoughts/README.md

 ## For little James
 -----
 The precious stones to my eyes are your—\
-Ten toes planted on your two feet.\
+Ten toes planted on your two feet.
-\

 Tunnelling through to all the miraculous machinery—\
-Arrived at your belly button.\
+Arrived at your belly button.
-\

 I’ll plant many raspberries to your—\
-two cheeks, backside.\
+two cheeks, backside.
-\

 The morning starts with with your—\
-two eyes, bright light.\
+two eyes, bright light.
-\

 Baby,\
 How beautifully formed you are.\
 Time is renewed,\
-Seconds now tick with your heart.\
+Seconds now tick with your heart.
-\

 From this moment, \
 Our heart beats not as one,\
 But two.\
-Our worlds divide, yet intricately linked.\
+Our worlds divide, yet entwined.\
 The time’s essence, is now your existence\
 I’ll be in your life,\
 For a life time.

 ## Lost senses
 ----
 And all I can do is\